-Sometimes it’s white queso made with queso fresco.
+Traditionally it’s white queso made with queso blanco.
 Other times it’s yellow made with cheddar cheese (or Velveeta).

 The toppings will vary.
-Sometimes you’ll get salsa con queso, which is cheese dip with salsa on top.
-Other times you may get jalapenos on top.
+Sometimes you’ll get salsa con queso, which is nacho cheese dip with garden salsa mixed together.
+Other times you may get jalapenos and pico de gallo on top.

-How do you keep queso dip from hardening?
+How do you keep homemade queso from hardening?

-There is no true way to keep queso from hardening after it cools; that’s how cheese dip works.
+There is no true way to keep your homemade queso recipe from hardening after it cools; that’s how homemade cheese dip works.